 Below you can find a complete list of USA animals.
-We currently track 663 animals in United States and are adding more every day!
+We currently track 1058 animals in the United States and are adding more every day!

-The list of indigenous United States animals is long and includes well known creatures like coyotes and raccoons, and lesser known animals like the glass lizard and adorable pika.
-The incredible 2,972 estimated animals native to the United States makes it one of only 17 megadiverse countries in the world.
+The list of indigenous United States animals is long and includes well-known creatures like coyotes and raccoons and lesser-known animals like the glass lizard and adorable pika.
+The incredible 2,972 estimated animals native to the United States make it one of only 17 megadiverse countries in the world.
 The United States features over 400 known mammals, nearly 800 birds, over 300 reptiles, nearly 300 amphibians, and over 1,100 fish species!

 The Two National Animals Of The United States